 What you need to know about being a patient at the Ambulatory Practice of the Future.

-Do I need a Partners Patient Gateway account?
+Do I need a Mass General Brigham Patient Gateway account?

-While you are not required to have a Partners Patient Gateway account, it is the most complete and efficient way for you to manage your health care.
+While you are not required to have a Mass General Brigham Patient Gateway account, it is the most complete and efficient way for you to manage your health care.
 In Gateway, you can renew prescriptions, make your own appointments with APF team members, request referral authorizations for specialist appointments, and access quality health & wellness information, all at your own convenience.

 How do I sign up for Patient Gateway?